Ecodev/gims/docs/content/data_input2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 To add new data, simply click the "Add new questionnaire" button [1].
-A new column is created.
-Select the country, enter an appropriate survey code and year and fill in the percentages.
-Once you have finished, click on the blue "Save new elements" button at the top.
+A new column is created [2].
+Select the country, enter an appropriate survey code (typically three letters for the type of survey and two numbers for the year) and year and fill in the percentages.
+Once you have finished, click on the blue
+"Save new elements" button at the top.

 .. image:: img/contribute_jmp7.png